iansf/pstar/README.md

         [2.0, 'three', 1])
 ```

-The `plist` returned is rooted at a corresponding `plist` of `KeyValue` tuples, allowing
+The `plist` returned is rooted at a corresponding `plist` of `KeyValue` `namedtuple`s,
-easy recovery of an equivalent `pdict`, possibly after modifications to the values:
+allowing easy recovery of an equivalent `pdict`, possibly after modifications to the
+values:
 ```python
 pd_str = (pd.palues().pstr() + ' foo').pdict()
 assert (pd_str ==